elidoran/node-strung/README.md

 sink = Strung()
 # combine 3a and 3b:
 sink = require('strung')()
-# 3c. pipe stream to strung
-anotherStream.pipe sink
-# 3d. get full string from sink
+# 3c. use event to get full string from sink
 sink.on 'finish', ->
   console.log 'collected string:',sink.string
+# 3d. pipe stream to strung
+anotherStream.pipe sink

 # # Both source and sink

 # 4a. get instance from function (like 1a)
 strung = require('strung') 'some string'
-# 4b. pipe to another stream and the back to itself
-strung.pipe(anotherStream).pipe(strung)
-# 4c. get full string from it
+# 4b. use event to get full string from it
 strung.on 'finish', ->
   console.log 'collected string:',strung.string
+# 4c. pipe to another stream and then back to itself
+strung.pipe(anotherStream).pipe(strung)

 # # Separate instances for source and sink